Newsletter

 The seller lesson is simple: do not copy the biggest account blindly.
 Study the format clarity, scheduling discipline, profile trust signals, and audience pattern behind the account, then test your own lane.

 For that operating dashboard, use Whatnot Seller Analytics for TCG and Sports Cards sellers.
-If you want a readout for your own account, start with the free Whatnot viewership report card.
+If category timing is the next question, compare the football, basketball, and baseball timing guides before copying a larger room.
+If you want a readout for your own account, start with the Auction Compass newsletter.

 This ranking uses a qualified Sports Cards candidate pool from observed public Whatnot live activity.
 Scheduled and not-live activity was excluded.